prasannayasan/Rpx-Training/Readme.md

 14.To merge specified branch's history into current branch (git merge Pramati).

 15.To fetch & merge changes on remote server to working directory (git pull https://github.com/prasannayasan/Rpx-Training).

+16.Shows the file differences which are not yet staged (git diff).

+17.Shows the differences between the files in staging area and latest version present (git diff –staged).

+18.To unstage a file, but to prevent its content (git reset [filename]).

+19.To lists all local branches in current repository (git branch).

+20.To create a new branch (git branch [branch name]).

+21.To delete a branch (git branch -d [branch name]).

+22.To temporarily stores all the modified tracked files (git stash save).

+23.To restores the most recently stashed files (git stash pop).

+24.To lists all stashed changesets (git stash list).

+25.To discards the most recently stashed changeset (git stash drop).